Your Responsibilities as a County Commissioner

 The roles and duties of county commissioners are numerous and varied.
 Counties are complex organizations, operating literally dozens of distinct business functions, governed by 11 elected officials (or more, depending on the number of judges a county has) and overseen by a commission that acts as the executive, legislative, and judicial branches of government at various times.
 The job of commissioner is, therefore, necessarily complex.
 Commissioners must understand each level of their responsibility to effectively lead a county.

 Article 11, section 5 of the Washington Constitution makes the commission form the standard form of county government throughout the state for counties that do not adopt a home rule charter and sets forth, in general terms, the governmental structure that all commission counties must have.
 Of Washington’s 39 counties, 32 "noncharter" counties operate under the commission form of government provided by state law.
-Under the commission form of county government, the board of county commissioners consists of three members that serve as full-time executives and legislators (or policy makers) for the county.
-State law does allow counties with a population of 300,000 or more to increase the size of its board to five members, but no counties have done so.
+Under the commission form of county government, the board of county commissioners for counties of less than 400,000 consists of three members that serve as full-time executives and legislators (or policy makers) for the county.
+The board of county commissioners for counties at or over 400,000 consists of five members.
+State law does allow counties with a population of 300,000 or more and less than 400,000 to increase the size of its board to five members, but no counties have done so.

 Home Rule Charter Form

 Seven Washington counties have successfully adopted home rule charters.
 These are called charter counties because they are organized under a locally developed charter that is permitted in Washington’s constitution.
 Charter counties have some freedom in developing alternate structures that typically, but not always, result in larger county boards that usually (but not always) are limited to legislative functions and are called county councils.
-This document is not targeted at the special circumstances of charter counties, but much of its content is relevant to charter and code counties alike.
+The information on this page is not targeted at the special circumstances of charter counties, but much of its content is relevant to charter and code counties alike.

 Many boards of commissioners have hired professional assistants to act as administrators for the board.
 These positions have different titles, including county administrator, chief administrative officer, administrative services director, or budget director.
 Although the responsibilities may vary, the people serving in these positions work on a daily basis with the commissioners and the other elected and appointed officials to carry out the policy directions of the board, to supervise departments under the board, and to coordinate the work of the other officials and staff.